French Tip Nail Ideas: From Classic to Micro French

 Chrome tips

 Silver or pearl chrome on just the tip.
-The perfect gateway to chrome if a full set feels like too much.
+This limits the reflective area when a full chrome set feels too strong.

 Match the French to your shape